-- Activities or Action Steps to Meet Objective Above: - Ensure enrolled children receive a developmental, social/emotional, vision and hearing screening within 45 days. - Refer children identified in screening as needing a referral for further testing and observation. - Hold IEP meetings within 45 days of referral in which families of children who qualify for an IEP participate. - Ensure children's ICCPs reflect their IEP goals and that lesson plans reflect ICCPs/IEPs - Monitor developmental screenings and referrals by the Inclusion Coordinator.
+- Ensure enrolled children receive a developmental, social/emotional, and vision and hearing screening within 45 days. - Refer children identified in screening as needing a referral for further testing and observation. - Hold IEP meetings within 45 days of referral in which families of children who qualify for an IEP participate. - Ensure children's ICCPs reflect their IEP goals and that lesson plans reflect ICCPs/IEPs - Monitor developmental screenings and referrals by the Inclusion Coordinator.